jurgenwerk/sweet_donut/README.md

 It is certainly not very hard to use this plugin.

-1. Stick a canvas element somewhere in your code:
+1.Stick a canvas element somewhere in your code:

 ```
 <canvas id="donut-chart" width="300" height="300"></canvas>
 ```

-2. Define some data and draw the donut on your canvas:
+2.Define some data and draw the donut on your canvas:

 ```
 $(document).ready(function() {
   var props;
   props = {
     "data": [2,7,4,5,10, 2,6,5],
     "shade_factor": "-14", // OPTIONAL.
 It defines the color shadiness on the inner donut edge.
     "shade_area_percent": "0.31", //OPTIONAL.
 It defines the width of shady area.
     "inner_area_factor": "0.5" //OPTIONAL.
 It defines how big the inner blank circle is.
   };

   $('#donut-chart').drawDonut(props);
 });
 ```
-3. ???
+3.???

-4. Profit!
+4.Profit!

 Here are some examples of rendered donuts: